Skip to main content

 1

-In the Azure portal, create an Azure AI Foundry resource in your subscription.
+In the Azure portal, create a Microsoft Foundry resource in your subscription.
 Record the resource name; the app constructs the endpoint as <resource-name>.services.ai.azure.com.

 2